Skip to main content

 • Serahule gold: Prosperity, success, wealth (D4,000-D12,000)

-Modern couples increasingly blend tribal colors, with 45% choosing combinations that honor both families’ ethnicities.
+Modern couples increasingly blend tribal colors, choosing combinations that honor both families’ ethnicities.
 Contemporary fabric choices include imported materials costing D5,000-D20,000 per outfit.

 Bride’s Traditional Wedding Attire